PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 ## Issues & decisions
 The IKN database could be one of the most valuable ways of mapping and analyzing the depth of the dental safety net.
 We are all very appreciative that CMS has provided us a copy of their database for a use different than the way the database was initially designed.
 Provider ID discrepancies and a lack of site IDs is not a problem for a consumer-facing dentist search website.
 But for public health we need to be more confident in our calculations, especially if it may inform public policy.
 Until we can be more confident in these calculations Positive Sum does not recommend incorporating the data into the national oral health data portal.

+## Modifications & External Connections
+Ids have been assigned where they weren't included in the original dataset.
+Addresses will be encoded as FIPS codes and refenced to the common FIPS table.

 ## Project status
 Work on this dataset is on pause until Positive Sum and CMS can devise a more accurate unique provider ID assignment system.